Horatio Colony: Writings

-Free Forester (1935) was the most successful of his works, receiving a positive review from The New York Times, which called him "a new name in literary circles" and the novel "sensitively and intelligently made and felt".
+Colony wrote a historical novel, Free Forester (1935), as well as twelve books of poetry and two plays.
+Free Forester was the most successful of his works, receiving a positive review from The New York Times, which called him "a new name in literary circles" and the novel "sensitively and intelligently made and felt."
+A review in the Saturday Review similarly praised the novel, calling it an "extraordinary book" that succeeded in "recreating the all but lost American frontier of the day of Boone and Crockett."